ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/render_images.md

 ## Configure image variation

-The same image can have multiple variations differing in things such as scale, crop, or applied filters.
+The same image can have multiple variations differing in things such as scale, cropping, or applied filters.

 You can use the built-in image variations or [configure your own](../image_variations.md#custom-image-variations).